 Importing a vehicle is complex, however by doing the necessary research and learning the rules and limitations involved in the process, importing may be worthwhile.

 Important Note: NBN is providing information on the procedure of importing a vehicle as a courtesy.
-NBN does not encourage or discourage those who wish to import their car and does not assume responsibility for the information provided or the costs that may be involved.
+NBN does not encourage or discourage those who wish to import their car and does not assume responsibility for the information provided or the costs which may be involved.
 We strongly recommend that you conduct your own research regarding the costs and benefits involved in this procedure.

 For information regarding the Driver’s License Conversion process, please click here.